MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/monthly-delta-update-isv-support-without-WSUS.md

 | **Application**    | Can only be applied if the previous month's update was applied (Cumulative or Delta)                                                                                                                                           | Can be applied at any time                                                                                                                                                                                                |
 | **Delivery**       | **Published only to Windows Update Catalog** where it can be downloaded for use with other tools or processes.
 Not offered to PCs that are connected to Windows Update                                                         | Published to Windows Update (where all consumer PCs will install it), WSUS, and the Windows Update Catalog                                                                                                                |

 Delta and Cumulative have the same KB number, with the same classification, and release at the same time.
-Updates can be distinguished by either the update title in the catalog, or by the name of the msu:
+Updates can be distinguished by either the update title in the catalog, or by the MSU file name:

 - 2017-02 *\***Delta Update**\** for Windows 10 Version 1607 for x64-based Systems (KB1234567)
 - 2017-02 *\***Cumulative Update**\** for Windows 10 Version 1607 for x86-based Systems (KB1234567)